 In the case of Extendable Obligations that provide for a "qualified floating rate" (as described above under "Variable Rate Debt Instruments") through to the Maturity Date, using the rates applicable on the Issue Date, if the interest rate through to the Maturity Date is less than the interest rate from the Maturity Date through the Extended Final Maturity Date, the Issuer will be presumed to redeem the Notes at the Maturity Date and the Notes should be treated as "variable rate debt instruments" that provide for stated interest at a single qualified floating rate (as described above under "Variable Rate Debt Instruments").
-If, using the rates applicable on the Issue Date, the interest rate through the Maturity Date is greater than the interest rate from the Maturity Date through to the Extended Final Maturity Date, the Issuer will be presumed to extend the Notes at the Maturity Date and the Notes should be treated as "variable rate through the Maturity Date is greater than the interest rate from the Maturity Date through to the Extended Final Maturity Date, the Issuer will be presumed to extend the Notes at the Maturity Date and the Notes should be treated as "variable rate debt instruments" that do not provide for stated interest at either a single qualified floating rate or a single objective rate (as described above under "Variable Rate Debt Instruments").
+If, using the rates applicable on the Issue Date, the interest rate through the Maturity Date is greater than the interest rate from the Maturity Date through to the Extended Final Maturity Date, the Issuer will be presumed to extend the Notes at the Maturity Date and the Notes should be treated as "variable final Maturity Date, the Issuer will be presumed to extend the Maturity Date through to the Extended Final Maturity Date, the Issuer will be presumed to extend the Notes at the Maturity Date and the Notes should be treated as "variable rate debt instruments" that do not provide for stated interest at either a single qualified floating rate or a single objective rate (as described above under "Variable Rate Debt Instruments").

 In the case of Extendable Obligations that provide for a fixed rate through the Maturity Date followed by a qualified floating rate through the Extended Final Maturity Date, the Notes must be converted into an "equivalent" fixed rate debt instrument (as described above under "Variable Rate Debt Instruments").
 If, using the rates applicable on the Issue Date, the interest rate on the "equivalent" fixed rate debt instrument is less than the interest rate from the Maturity Date through to the Extended Final Maturity Date, the Issuer will be presumed to redeem the Notes at the Maturity Date and the general rules pertaining to OID should apply.
-If, using the rates applicable on the Issue Date, the interest rate on the "equivalent" fixed rate debt instrument is greater than the interest rate from the Maturity Date through to the Extended Final Maturity Date, the Issuer will be presumed to extend the Notes at the Maturity Date and the Notes should be treated as "variable rate debt instruments" that do not provide for stated interest at either a single qualified floating rate or a single objective rate (as described above under "Original Issue Discount - Variable Rate Debt Instruments").
+If, using the rates applicable on the Issue Date, the interest rate on the "equivalent" fixed rate debt instrument is greater than the interest rate from the Maturity Date through to the Extended Final Maturity Date, the Issuer will be presumed to extend the Notes at the Maturity Date through to the Extended Final Maturity Date, the Issuer will be presumed to extend the Notes at the Maturity Date through to the Extended Final Maturity Date, the Issuer will be presumed to extend the Notes at the Maturity Date through to the Extended Final Maturity Date, the Issuer will be presumed to extend the Notes at the Maturity Date and the Notes should be treated as "variable rate debt instruments" that do not provide for stated interest at either a single qualified floating rate or a single objective rate (as described above under "Original Issue Discount - Variable Rate Debt Instruments").